talmi/draft-bdmgct-spring-srv6-security/draft-ietf-spring-srv6-security.md

 Internal vs. External:

 : An internal attacker in the context of SRv6 is an attacker who is located within an SR domain.
-Specifically, an internal attacker either has access to a node in the SR domain, or is located such that it can send and receive packets to and from a node in the SR domain without traversing an SR ingress node or an SR egress node.
+Specifically, an internal attacker either has access to a node in the SR domain, or is located within the premises of the SR domain.
 External attackers, on the other hand, are not within the SR domain.

 On-path vs. Off-path: